 Can't attend?
 No problem!
 We'll record the video and send you a link after the workshop is complete.
 You'll also get all the slides and code samples as well!

-This module will give you the information needed to connect with the Go
+This chapter will give you the information needed to connect with the Go

 community on Slack, how to find local meetups, what the Go playground is, as